tiaaa2805/Sisteme-de-Operare/README.md

 # Sisteme-de-Operare
 SO/SO1/OS Project Description
 Build a C program in the UNIX environment simulating a treasure hunt game system that allows users to create, manage, and participate in digital treasure hunts.
-The system will use files to store treasure clues and locations, manage game state through processes and signals, and facilitate interaction between different components through pipes and redirects.
+The system will use files to store treasure clues and locations, manage game state through processes and signals, and facilitate interaction between different components through pipes and redirects.\n\n
 Each phase builds upon the previous one.
 You must present your program at each phase.
 Not implementing a phase disqualifies the entire project and the student will not get a passing grade.
 Phase 1: File Systems (Weeks 6-7)
 Goal: Create the foundation for storing and managing treasure hunt data using file operations.